 Donations are to be left outside; we will carry them inside (donors are not coming inside our space at this time).

-Furniture – We are picking up gently used, stain-free mattresses and box springs from outside donor’s homes (by appt).
+Furniture – We are picking up gently used, stain-free mattresses, box springs and beds/frames (as well as smaller items such as end tables that one person can carry) from outside donor’s homes (by appt).
 We are not picking up any other furniture at this time.
-If you have essential furniture that you can deliver and unload yourself, you can bring to our Marietta storage location (2.2 miles away from our Donation Drive warehouse).
+If you have essential furniture that you can deliver and unload yourself (we can’t help due to the need for social distancing), you can bring to our Marietta storage location (2.2 miles away from our Donation Drive warehouse).
 If you have something to donate, please email firstname.lastname@example.org and we will arrange for you to drop off.